kkatsy/twitter-sentiment-analysis/README.md

     </td></tr> </table>

     Comparing this data, it is quite clear that the TextBlob sentiment property labeled considerably more tweets as 'positive' than did I manually.
-I suspect that the two main reasons for this is: 1) error caused lack of social and political context and 2) inability to detect sarcasm.
+I suspect that the two main reasons for this are: 1) error caused by lack of social and political context and 2) inability to detect sarcasm.
 Many of the tweets that I labeled as 'negative' were sarcastically making fun of an opposing viewpoint or made reference to individuals/entities that had certain popular connotations.

     Additionally, while I had hoped that this query would provide me with sufficient examples of both sentiments, this percentage breakdown clearly shows an unequal distribution of positive and negative tweets.
 Compared to the amount of negative tweets, there were very few positive tweets.
 This inequality creates an issue of unequal class size, which has two solutions: to continue working with a disproportionate amount of negative tweets, or discarding tweets in order to work with smaller but equal sized classes.
 I chose the latter option, since I did not want my classifier to overfit the dominant class.